bluesky/tiled/docs/source/explanations/caching.md

    cache on the server side.
 It stores the content of the most frequent responses.
    This covers use cases such as, "Several users are asking for the exact same chunks of data in the exact same format."
-3. **Service-side data cache.** The _response_ caches store HTTP response bytes, and they operate near the outer edges of the application.
-The _data_ cache stores structured chunks of data (e.g. array chunks, dataframe partitions), and it is more deeply integrated.
-It is available for authors of Adapters to use for stashing any serializable objects that may be useful in expediting future work.
+3. **Service-side object cache.** The _response_ caches operate near the outer edges of the application, stashing and retrieve HTTP response bytes.
+The _object_ cache is more deeply integrated into the application: it is available for authors of Adapters to use for stashing any objects that may be useful in expediting future work.
+These objects may serializable, such as chunks of array data, or unserializable, such as file handles.
 Requests that ask for overlapping but distinct slices of data or requests that ask for the same data but in varied formats will not benefit from the _response_ cache; they will "miss".
-The _data_ cache, however, can slice and encode its cached resources differently for different requests.
-The data cache will not provide quite the same speed boost as a response cache, but it has a broader impact.
+The _object_ cache, however, can slice and encode its cached resources differently for different requests.
+The object cache will not provide quite the same speed boost as a response cache, but it has a broader impact.

 ## Where is the cache content stored?